 One of my friends who’s in his eighties started a mystery series (and got it published).
 His protagonist is a beat cop in his late twenties.
 As I read through his first draft, my main note was, “Your octogenarianism is showing.”
 He was offended.
 I explained that his characters spoke as if they were living in the sixties, saying things like “That’s neat,” and referencing Dean Martin and Burt Reynolds as “hunks.”
 And there was no technology in the novel whatsoever–no texting, no cell phones, maybe one computer.
 “Where is he living, again?”
 I asked.
 I thought maybe a third world country?
 The answer was Los Angeles.

 The second giveaway that an author is a more “mature” individual is how they name their characters.
-If you know me at all, you know I’m a huge name nerd.
-First rule of naming characters: the name must match the age of the character (unless there’s a good story behind the name.)
+If you know me at all, you’ll know that I’m a huge name nerd and the founder of BabyNames.com and CharacterNames.com.
+First rule of naming characters: the name must match his or her age–unless there’s a specific story behind the name.
 If you name your thirty-year old detective “Stan” or “Lou” or “Marty” I know you’re a senior citizen.
 If your teenage heroine is Nancy or Joan or Susan, I call BS.
 You are writing from your era, not current day.
 Now, if you choose to set it in the mid 20th century, then have at it.
 Susan is appropriate.
 Otherwise, it should be mom or grandma’s name.

 If you’re going to write about a generation that is far removed from your own, you better understand their voice, how they act, who they hang with, who their idols are, and how they communicate with each other.
 If you don’t have anyone in the family to guide you, go to a coffee shop.
 Watch MTV.
 Hang out at the skate park.
 Do your research.
 Because if you don’t understand every part of your protagonist’s generation, how are you going to write as him?
 Or connect with his peers who are your readers?
 And get them to buy your book?